 In the years after the war, this area saw much redeveloping and rebuilding.
 In 1952, the proposed idea of rebuilding City Hall fell through and the council relocated in 1964 to the Abbaye aux Hommes.
 This public square with its gardens is the starting point for my tour of the town.
 To the north-west, we leave on Rue Paul Doumer and continue left on Rue de Brasand, and right onto Boulevard Bertrand.
 Straight ahead is Place Saint-Etienne.

 Castles and churches at war

-There stands the Eglise Saint-Etienne and the Abbaye aux Hommes.
+On Place Saint-Etienne stands the Eglise Saint-Etienne and the Abbaye aux Hommes.
 The abbey, built by William the Conqueror, according to legend once housed the monarch’s remains.
-During the height of battle in 1944, residents of Caen would huddle in the church buildings for shelter.
+During the height of the battle in 1944, residents of Caen would huddle in the church buildings for shelter.

-Next, we walk east along Rue Ecuyere, taking a left on Rue Arcisse de Caumont.
+Next, the walking tour of Caen takes us east along Rue Ecuyere, taking a left on Rue Arcisse de Caumont.
 This street becomes Rue Saint-Pierre, and passes St Saviour’s Church on the way to Place Saint-Pierre.
 Noticeable buildings here include the 16th century Escoville House.
 This is now the tourist information office.